roncoa/SimRacingController/docs/wiring.md

 Notes:
 - All pins configured as inputs
-- Internal pull-ups can be enabled
+- Internal pullups can be enabled
 - No diodes needed
 - Active LOW logic
 ```